telmonteiro/SAITAMA/README.md

 - ESPRESSO and UVES spectrographs are not yet configured
 - missing an automatic quality index, for now only way of checking bad spectra is by outliers and visual inspection of spectral lines plots
-- crashes if the star has no spectra by the instrument asked (future work)
+- crashes if the star has no spectra by the instrument asked
-- does not delete the downloaded spectra after processing, leading to shortage of memory when processing several stars (future work)
+- does not delete the downloaded spectra after processing, leading to shortage of memory when processing several stars